 Allowing the marrow to escape produces an opaque, dark colored soup with a reddish tint, not the golden yellow of the Campbell's standard.

-HH says Use a Vidalia or better yet, a Texas-Sweet onion.
+HH says Use a Texas-Sweet onion or Vidalia.
 If they are not available use a yellow or white onion but cut up and sauté in virgin olive oil and then add to soup--this will equal the Vidalia or glorious Texas-Sweet (which IS superior to the Vidalia).

 HH continues add dill at this point.
 Put in finely chopped celery, SMALL amount of carrots but no potato or salt--at least not yet!
 Also add a good quality brown or bas-mati or tex-mati rice in place of half of any good noodles of your choice--no egg noodles, though. add about three or four drops (only drops) of vanilla, a few thin slices ginger root or a sprinkle of ground ginger.
 If you can get ginseng put in a little but not too much.
 Top off with a few lettuce leaves torn into pieces.
 Also add garlic, here.
 And saffron.
 And the citrus peel.